VanTyse/Vantyse/README.md

 ### Hi, I am Nonso, a MERN developer who loves building beautiful,user-friendly and responsive web applications.
-At this moment, I am open to work remotely as frontend developer.
+At this moment, I am open to work remotely as a javascript developer.
 When I am not building stuff with javascript, I am complaining about how much of a pain in the ass bugs can be.
 And if i am not doing either, then I am probably writing.

 <!--
 **VanTyse/Vantyse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.